 This photograph illustrates three different concentrations of PCA crystals on polyester shirt material.
 The localized area was sprayed with the respective solutions.
 The 30% was used to easily visualize the deposited crystal coating.
 The crystals are present at 1% and 5%, but less visible to the naked eye.
 This illustration replicates what would exist on personal protective equipment (PPE).

 The is a series of percentage concentrations from one manufacturer as well as different vehicles; water and alcohol.
-On the right is 1% PCA in isopropyl alcohol.
-Moving from left to right is distilled water at 0.75, 0.5 and the isopropyl alcohol at 0,05 and 0.75.
-The lesser concentration is lighter.

 There has been a concern about the amber color of PCA in solution.
 Could it be deleterious?
 The answer is no. The solutions are still clear and histological testing shows PCA crystals at maximum level.
 These solutions maintain their health and wellness benefits.